aws-samples/aws-modernization-with-kong/content/070_module_3/_index.md

 ---
-title: "Scaleup and Rollback"
+title: "Module 3 Title"
 draft: false
 weight: 7
 ---

-In this section we will be scaling up and scaling down a replicaset.
+# Module 3 title

+Preface on what people will be doing in module 2

+### Specific sections if applicable

+Add a table of contents of what the next few pages will entail